9630613/Trajectory-planning-of-UR10-robot/README.md

 # Analytic jacobian
 In order to calculate the inverse kinematic it is necessary to use the analytic jacobian which needs the euler angles.
 The xyz coordinate is used for euler angles because of the VREP coordinate.
 In fact, the only difference between geometric jacobian and analytic jacobian is the angular velocities, whereas they have the same linier velocities, so to calculate the analytic jacobian the geometric angular velocities should be changed.
-The angular velocities in the geometric jacobian are the derivative of euler angles in every moment.Then, for the (xyz)coordinate :
+The angular velocities in the geometric jacobian are the derivative of euler angles at every moment.Then, for the (xyz)coordinate :

 $$ T_{xyz}\begin{pmatrix} \alpha\\
 \theta\\